drk-knght/Semantic-Book-Recommendation-System/README.md

 **Input**: Kaggle dataset (downloaded automatically) **Output**: `books_cleaned.csv` (5,197 books with 13 columns)

-**What it does in detail**:
+**What it does**:

 1. Downloads dataset from Kaggle (requires Kaggle API credentials)
-2. Loads and explores the raw dataset structure
+2. Loads and explores the dataset structure
-3. Analyzes missing values across all columns
+3. Analyzes missing values
-4. Creates composite features:
+4. Creates features:
    - `full_title`: Combines title and subtitle
-   - `indexed_content`: ISBN + description for embedding
+   - `indexed_content`: ISBN + description for embeddings
    - `has_description`: Boolean flag
    - `description_word_count`: Length of descriptions
    - `years_since_publication`: Time since publication
-5. Filters data to keep only books with complete information
+5. Filters to keep only books with complete information
-6. Exports final cleaned dataset
+6. Exports cleaned dataset

 ---

 ### 2. **genre-classification.ipynb** - Zero-Shot Genre Classification

-**Purpose**: Automatically classifies books into simplified genre categories using zero-shot text classification.
+**Purpose**: Classifies books into genres using zero-shot learning.
+Uses a pre-trained transformer model to classify books without training on genre labels.

 **Key Functions**:

-- Maps complex category labels to simplified genres
+- Maps detailed category labels to simplified genres
-- Uses pre-trained transformer model for zero-shot classification
+- Uses HuggingFace zero-shot classification pipeline
 - Classifies books based on their descriptions
-- Evaluates classification performance on labeled data
+- Evaluates classification accuracy on books with known genres
-- Predicts genres for books with missing category information
+- Predicts genres for books missing category information

 **Input**: `books_cleaned.csv`
 **Output**: `books_with_categories.csv`

-**What it does in detail**:
+**What it does**:

-1. Loads cleaned book dataset
+1. Loads the cleaned book dataset
-2. Creates simplified genre categories (Fiction, Non-Fiction, Mystery/Thriller, Romance, etc.)
+2. Defines simplified genre categories (Fiction, Non-Fiction, Mystery/Thriller, Romance, etc.)
 3. Maps existing detailed categories to simplified genres
-4. Uses HuggingFace's zero-shot classification pipeline
+4. Uses HuggingFace zero-shot classification pipeline to classify books
-5. Classifies books based on description text
-6. Evaluates model performance on books with known categories
+5. Evaluates model performance on books with known categories
-7. Predicts genres for books with missing category data
+6. Predicts genres for books with missing category data
-8. Merges genre predictions back into the dataset
+7. Merges genre predictions back into the dataset
-9. Exports enriched dataset with genre classifications
+8. Exports dataset with genre classifications

-**Technology**: HuggingFace Transformers (zero-shot classification pipeline)
+**Technology**: HuggingFace Transformers zero-shot classification pipeline

 ---

 ### 3. **emotion-analysis.ipynb** - Emotion Detection

-**Purpose**: Analyzes the emotional tone of book descriptions using sentence-level emotion classification.
+**Purpose**: Analyzes the emotional tone of book descriptions using a fine-tuned transformer model.
+Detects emotions at the sentence level and aggregates scores for each book.

 **Key Functions**:

-- Detects emotions at the sentence level for granular analysis
+- Detects emotions sentence by sentence
 - Identifies five emotions: Joy, Surprise, Anger, Fear, Sadness
-- Extracts maximum emotion scores for each book
+- Takes the maximum emotion score for each book
-- Merges emotion features into the main dataset
+- Adds emotion features to the dataset

 **Input**: `books_with_categories.csv`
 **Output**: `books_with_emotions.csv` (final enriched dataset)

-**What it does in detail**:
+**What it does**:

 1. Loads dataset with genre classifications
 2. Sets up emotion classification model (j-hartmann/emotion-english-distilroberta-base)
+   - Fine-tuned DistilRoBERTa model for emotion detection
 3. Processes each book description sentence by sentence
 4. Detects emotions for each sentence
-5. Aggregates emotion scores (takes maximum for each emotion type)
+5. Takes the maximum score for each emotion type per book
 6. Creates emotion score columns (joy, surprise, anger, fear, sadness)
-7. Merges emotion scores into the main dataset
+7. Merges emotion scores into the dataset
-8. Exports final enriched dataset
+8. Exports final dataset with emotions

-**Technology**: HuggingFace Transformers (emotion classification model)
+**Technology**: Fine-tuned DistilRoBERTa model (HuggingFace Transformers)

 ---

 ### 4. **semantic-search.ipynb** - Vector Database Creation

-**Purpose**: Creates a vector database for semantic search by generating embeddings for all book descriptions.
+**Purpose**: Creates a vector database for semantic search by generating embeddings for all book descriptions using a transformer model.

 **Key Functions**:

-- Exports book descriptions to text file format
+- Exports book descriptions to text file
-- Creates document embeddings using HuggingFace models
+- Generates embeddings using a transformer model
-- Builds ChromaDB vector database for fast similarity search
+- Creates vector database for fast similarity search
-- Tests semantic search functionality
+- Tests semantic search with sample queries

 **Input**: `books_cleaned.csv`
 **Output**:

 - `book_descriptions.txt` (one book per line: ISBN + description)
-- `chroma_db/` (persisted vector database)
+- `chroma_db/` (vector database with embeddings)

-**What it does in detail**:
+**What it does**:

 1. Loads cleaned book dataset
-2. Exports `indexed_content` (ISBN + description) to text file
+2. Exports ISBN and description to text file (one book per line)
-   - Format: Each line contains ISBN followed by book description
-   - Example: `9780002005883 A NOVEL THAT READERS and critics...`
+   - Format: `9780002005883 A NOVEL THAT READERS and critics...`
 3. Loads text file as documents using LangChain
 4. Splits documents by newline (each line = one book)
 5. Initializes embedding model:
    - Model: `BAAI/bge-small-en-v1.5`
-   - Dimensions: 384
+   - Embedding dimensions: 384
    - Normalized embeddings for cosine similarity
 6. Creates ChromaDB vector database:
    - Generates embeddings for all book descriptions
    - Stores in `./chroma_db` directory
-   - Persists to disk for reuse
+   - Saves to disk for reuse
 7. Tests semantic search with sample queries

 **Technology**:

 - LangChain (document processing)
-- HuggingFace Embeddings (BAAI/bge-small-en-v1.5)
+- BAAI/bge-small-en-v1.5 (transformer embedding model)
 - ChromaDB (vector database)

-**Important**: The vector database is persisted to disk.
-On first run, embeddings are generated (takes time).
-Subsequent runs load the existing database.
+**Note**: The vector database is saved to disk.
+First run generates embeddings (takes time).
+Later runs load the existing database.

 ---

 ### 5. **book-recommender-app.py** - Main Application

-**Purpose**: Interactive web application for book recommendations with semantic search, filtering, and AI explanations.
+**Purpose**: Interactive web application for book recommendations using semantic search and LLM-based features.
+Uses Flan-T5-large for query understanding and generating explanations.

 **Key Functions**:

-- Natural language query processing with query understanding
+- Query understanding and expansion using Flan-T5-large
 - Semantic search using vector database
-- Genre and emotion filtering
+- Filtering by genre and emotion
-- AI-generated explanations for recommendations
+- Generating explanations for recommendations
-- Beautiful Gradio-based user interface
+- Web interface built with Gradio

 **Input**: